 They will surely die if special care is not taken.
 You can put composting worms in your garden but you have to create habitat and feed them.

-That is a subject of another blog post.
+That is the subject of another blog post.
 The local worms that you have in your soil are going to be endogeic and anecic worms.

 This article is geared towards the worms that you already have and can entice into your space.